defuse/defuse.github.io/content/pages/overview.md

 A popular use case for Zcash's memo field is sending messages.
 However, Zcash's memo field currently lacks several properties that are required for secure messaging.
-For example, it is not signed, so wallets cannot be sure of messages' origins, and it is not forward-secure, so if keys are compromised all past messages can be decrypted.
+For example, it is not signed, so wallets cannot be sure of messages' origins, and it is not forward-secure, so if keys are compromised, all past messages can be decrypted.

 We would like to see the memo field extended with more features so that it is